-This policy is available on the school website and is included in the staff policy file [in the Main Office], volunteers' handbook and made available to all visitors All relevant polices, e.g. e-safety have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures

-Our core safeguarding principles are:
+This policy is available on the school website and is included in the staff policy files in the Main Office and electronically, and made available to all visitors.
+All relevant polices, e.g. e-safety, have been updated to reflect the increased use of remote learning and all necessary risk assessments have been completed and make reference to safeguarding procedures Our core safeguarding principles are:

-• the school's responsibility to safeguard and promote the welfare of children is of paramount importance

-^{} these policies are statutory

-- to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - Child protection statement to ensure all children are happy, safe and learning
+- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - safer children make more successful learners all children must be happy, safe and learning - to maintain an attitude of "it could happen here" - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly training in recognising and reporting safeguarding issues - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review